umccr/google_lims/docs/2019-01-09_bcbio_singletons.md

 `watch -d -n 300 'find 2019*/ -maxdepth 4 -name *-cromwell.log -and -not -path "*/data/*" -and -not -path "*/bcbiotx/*" 2>/dev/null | xargs tail -n 2'`

-After bcbio finishes the results are post-processed with `umccrise` which follows the same configuration approach with the `config_umccrise.sh` script.
+After bcbio finishes the results _can_ be post-processed with `umccrise` which follows the same configuration approach with the `config_umccrise.sh` script.
 Copy it to the project directory, change PROJECTNAME and run it, then follow the progress with:

 `watch -d -n 300 'find 2019*/ -maxdepth 5 -name *snakemake*.log -path "*/umccrised/*" 2>/dev/null | xargs tail -n 2'`

+This should only be done for debugging purposes, though; for the production pipeline follow the steps below to organize data and upload to AWS S3.

+---

+**Steps below not current yet.**

 ## Organise results & upload to S3